Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at Wells Fargo at its Glen Allen facility, reporting 320 affected workers.
+The most significant filing came from Wells Fargo at its Glen Allen facility, reporting 320 affected workers.
 Air Wisconsin Airline followed with 140 workers.

 Trend & Outlook